wpmetabox/docs/_docs/creating-post-types.md

 New item | Label for editing a singular item.
 Default is 'Edit Post' / 'Edit Page'.
 View item | Label for viewing a singular item.
 Default is 'View Post' / 'View Page'.
 View items | Label for viewing post type archives.
 Default is 'View Posts' / 'View Pages'.
-Search items | Label for searching plural items.
+Search items | Label for searching items.
 Default is 'Search Posts' / 'Search Pages'.
 Not found | Label used when no items are found.
 Default is 'No posts found' / 'No pages found'.
 Not found in trash | Label used when no items are in the Trash.
 Default is 'No posts found in Trash' / 'No pages found in Trash'.
 Parent items | Label used to prefix parents of hierarchical items.
 Not used on non-hierarchical post types.
 Default is 'Parent Page:'.